Wo0fle/sq1-img-gen/README.md

 ### Advanced Settings:

 - **Custom colors:** Input any valid RGB value into the text box to change that part of the image to your desired color!
-    - This includes all the sides (for Normal and Orientation renders), the border (for all renders), and the shape color (for equator in Orietation render and everything in Shape render).
+    - This includes all the sides (for Normal and Orientation renders), the border (for all renders), and the shape color (for equator in Orientation render and everything in Shape render).
 - **Custom extension factor:** Input any numerical value to change how far the pieces extend into/out of the top/bottom sides!
     - Values above 1 lead to the sides sticking out of the top/bottom.
 Values below 1 lead to the sides sticking into the top/bottom.
 A value of 1 leads to no visible side colors on the top/bottom layers (but you will be able to see them on the equator).
 Values below 0 lead to some weird-looking things that kind of look cool sometimes.